DarkMukke/terraform-provider-garage/README.md

 # Terraform Provider for Garage

 This is a Terraform provider for managing [Garage](https://garagehq.deuxfleurs.fr/) S3 buckets via the Garage Admin API.
+I forked this from [jkossis](https://github.com/jkossis/), so all credit to them.
+I simply modified it so it can also store and retrieve S3 objects just like the AWS equivalent.

 Garage is an S3-compatible distributed object storage service designed for self-hosting at a small-to-medium scale.
 This provider allows you to manage Garage buckets declaratively using Terraform.